 To invest, investors will need to obtain a current PDS from the Responsible Entity before making a decision to acquire, continue to hold, or dispose of units in the Fund.
-The PDS contains important information about investing in the Fund and it is important that investors read a current PDS for the Fund.
+Investors should review the Target Market Determination (TMD) to consider if the Fund is suitable for them.
+A TMD has been made in respect of the Fund and is available at www.dexus.com/dcifinvest.
+The PDS and the TMD contains important information about investing in the Fund and it is important that investors read a current PDS and TMD for the Fund.
+Neither DCFM, the Investment Manager nor Dexus guarantees the repayment of capital or the performance of the Fund or any particular rate of return referred to in this document.
+Past performance is not a reliable indicator of future performance.
+This document has been prepared for the purpose of providing general information, without taking account of any particular investor's objectives, financial situation or needs.
 An investor should, before making any investment decisions, consider the appropriateness of the information in this document, and seek professional advice, having regard to the investor's objectives, financial situation and needs.